10 Hens Party Game Ideas

 What you’ll need: an easel, large pieces of paper, markers, items to draw written down on a piece of paper.

 Probably one of the most well-known games for a hens night, this game involves many rolls of toilet paper and everyone breaking into small teams.
-The aim is to create the dream wedding dress on one of your team members in the given time frame (10 minutes is a good amount of time to allow).
+The aim is to create a dream wedding dress on one of your team members.
+The catch?
+You only get 5 minutes.
 At the end each ‘model’ should strut her stuff on the imaginary catwalk while another team member explains the inspiration (have fun coming up with a designer name and really ‘selling’ the great craftsmanship and detailing on your dress).
 The bride gets to choose the winning team.

-What you’ll need: many, many rolls of toilet paper.
+What you’ll need: many, many rolls of toilet paper and a prize.